SakshiShaiv/travel_system/README.md

 ## 🧭 Overview

 The **Travel and Tourism Smart System** is a web-based platform designed to make travel planning easier and more interactive.
-Users can browse destinations, discover attractions, and even chat with an AI bot for instant travel recommendations.
+Users can browse destinations, discover attractions, and even chat with an chatbot for instant travel recommendations.

 It’s a simple idea — but packed with smart features to bring the travel experience online.